shekhargulati/spring-boot-maven-angular-starter/README.md

 ## Running the frontend for development mode

-Make sure to install [yarn on your development machine](https://yarnpkg.com/en/docs/install).

 To install all the required binaries for your project, you can run following command.

 ```
 $ cd frontend
-$ ../mvnw frontend:install-node-and-yarn frontend:yarn
+$ ../mvnw frontend:install-node-and-npm
 ```

-Once the above command finishes, you can start the frontend using the `yarn start` command.
+Once the above command finishes, you can start the frontend using the `npm run serve` command.

 ## Hot reloading